hexagonix/build/README.en.md

 To run the system, use (you must have the qemu tool installed on your computer):

 ```
-hx mv.HX.       # To start the virtual machine using the Hexagonix image
+hx mv.HX        # To start the virtual machine using the Hexagonix image
 hx mv.ANDROMEDA # To start the virtual machine using the Andromeda image
 ```